-- What the heck do I do with my constantly “I’m bored” 5-year old that is both stimulating and fun for both of us?
+- What the heck do I do with my constant “I’m bored” 5-year-old that is both stimulating and fun for both of us?

 It’s hard!
 It’s hard for a lot of reasons.
-We, as busy parents, don’t have a lot of time to really learn and synthesize all of the information out there.
-And there’s so much information, it’s hard to figure out what is good info to follow and what is just cute graphics.
+As busy parents, we only have a little time to learn and synthesize all the information out there.
+And there’s so much information; it’s hard to figure out what is good info to follow and what is just cute graphics.

-We don’t have a lot of time to really dig deep into what skills kids are developing and really focus on how to grow those skills.
+We only have a little time to really dig deep into what skills kids are developing and focus on how to grow those skills.

-Some people feel it’s a rush or competition to have the smartest kid who has accomplished lots of goals ahead of their peers.
-There’s a ton of pressure early on to have kids meeting benchmarks that were not even designed for their age groups.
+Some people feel it’s a rush or competition to have the smartest kid who has accomplished many goals ahead of their peers.
+There’s a ton of pressure early on to have kids meet benchmarks that were not even designed for their age groups.